stanislawbartkowski/db2audit/README.md

 ```

 Every query is stored as a separate *rc* bash file.
 The file defines two environment variables:
-* HEADER : The header text included in the alert message making the report more human-readable.
+* HEADER : The header text included in the alert message making the incident report more human-readable.
 * QUERY: The text of the query.
 It is bash environment variable and can be customized by another environment variable specific to the database.

 Example: